-- Was also used to make ultra-dangerous Spice and K2
+- Some synthetic substances called “HHC” have been used to make dangerous drugs like Spice and K2

 How is HHC different as a cannabinoid?

-HHC has a fundamentally different structure from THC while still being very similar.
+Hexahydrocannabinol has a fundamentally different structure from THC while still being relatively similar.
 Natural variants of THC, such as delta 8 and THCV, feature changes in the tail or very minor tweaks to the body of the molecule, but even a layman can see that HHC is shaped very differently from THC.

 The back halves of the molecules are structurally identical.
 The front halves, however, are completely different.
 As a result, HHC and THC interact with your body differently while still exerting similar experienced effects.

 Yes, HHC is almost always synthetic even though some research indicates this cannabinoid may sometimes be found in cannabis.
 All three cannabinoids commonly known as “HHC” have been used to make other synthetic cannabinoids, some of which are extremely dangerous.
 Cannabinoid research would have been held back considerably without the development of HHC-based CP55940, but we wonder if it was really worth it.

 Hexahydrocannabinol is no longer commonly used in cannabinoid research.
 Useful derivatives of HHC can now be synthesized directly, so up until recently, production of this synthetic cannabinoid had essentially reached a standstill.

 Noticing the rise of delta 8, however, hexahydrocannabinol was recognized as yet another form of “legal THC” capable of being sold to the masses.
 No matter how much marketing material you read, however, delta 8 and HHC will never be equatable.
 One is a synthetically derived cannabinoid while the other is a natural substance.